mochoabuilds/autonomous-retail-checkout/README.md

 * Learning OpenCV 3: Computer Vision in C++ with the OpenCV Library (2017) *
 * "Quo Vadis, Action Recognition?
 A New Model and the Kinetics Dataset" (2018)
+* "The Kinetics Human Action Video Dataset" (2017)
-* "Two-Stream Convolutional Networks for Action Recognition in Videos" (2014)
+* "Two Stream Convolutional Networks for Action Recognition in Videos"
+*
+* "Towards Good Practices for Very Deep Two-Stream ConvNets" (2015)
 * "FlowNet 2.0: Evolution of Optical Flow Estimation with Deep Networks" (2016)
-* "Spatiotemporal Residual Networks for Video Action Recognition" (2016)
-* "Deep Residual Learning for Image Recognition" (2015)
+*
+* "Going Deeper with Convolutions" (2014)
-* "Towards Good Practices for Very Deep Two-Stream ConvNets" (2015)
+* "Rethinking the Inception Architecture for Computer Vision" (2015)
-* "Temporal Segment Networks: Towards Good Practices for Deep Action Recognition" (2016)